alubana/sdet-coding-exercise/README.md

 ### Features at a glance
 * todo-app must display all saved todos regardless of login authentication
 * User must be logged in to add, mark-complete or delete a todo.
 Otherwise, if the user perform any of these actions, the user must be redirected to the login page.
 * Successful login redirects the user to landing page.
 Otherwise, the user stays on the login page.
+Also, a new user can be registered.
-* Data persistence
+* Data persistence, todo-app must retain changes after a page refresh, browser session termination.

 Note: The application contains intentional bugs